mpicard/goes/README.md

 ## Glossary

-* **Commands** Commands are responsible for: Validating attributes, Validating that the action can be performed given the current state of the application and Building the event.
+* **Commands** Commands are responsible for: validating data, validating that the action can be performed given the current state of the application and Building the event.
 A `Command` returns 1 `Event` + optionnaly 1 non persisted event.
 The non persisted event can be used to send non hashed tokens to a `SendEmail` reactor for example.